 - Long-Lost Uncle Aesop: Deliberately averted.
 According to their DVD Commentary, the writers made a rule that except for previously-established characters like Barney's wife, all the guest characters had to be people the cops were meeting for the first time.

-- The man who claims to be Jesus (also played by Tigar) returned gains the friendship (and discipleship) of a suspect named Paul with a "miracle" akin to changing water to wine: a bag of drugs turning out to be a Beat Bag, freeing him of charges.
+- In "The Photographer", a man who claims to be Jesus returned (also played by Tigar) gains the friendship (and discipleship) of a suspect named Paul with a "miracle" akin to changing water to wine: a bag of drugs turning out to be a "beat bag", freeing him of charges.
 Paul had asked him for a miracle "like when you made all those sandwiches."

 - A man (Tigar again) plagued by a poltergeist named Julius, concurrent with a lot of small accidents and an attack of clumsiness.

 - In The Psychic, A "clairvoyant" played by, yes, Kenneth Tigar, who attacks a man for a purse-snatching he hasn't committed, but it just so happens he picked a repeat offender... who is instantly recognized by another repeat offender... and he perceives among a myriad of other things the cloud of "resentment" and "hostility" that emanates from Ol' Inspector Luger and Barney passing by, broadcasting Barney's internal frustrations.

 Obeah: Just wave this talisman three times over your bed, and souls that were separated will soon be reunited.

 - A time-traveler in a long striped scarf, who identifies himself as such because he's sure nobody will believe him, convinces Harris to invest in zinc, apparently recognizes the Arthur Dietrich, and vanishes after leaving. ("The Child Stealers")